ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

 Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl scripts locally with or even without a webserver.
-Serverless execution of local scripts can go side by side with traditional access to local or remote webservers.
+Serverless execution of local scripts can go side by side with a traditional access to local or remote webservers.
 CGI protocol GET and POST methods are used for communication with scripts executed without a webserver.

 Design Objectives
 ----------------------------------------------------------------------------------------